paritytech/capi/docs/Types.md

 # Types

-The types of the on-chain world are declared in the given chain's Rust source code.
+The types of the on-chain world are declared in a given [Substrate](https://substrate.io/)-based chain's (Rust) source code.
 While many types may remain consistent across chains, many may differ.
 On one chain, `AccountData` may be defined with fields describing fungible assets; on another (hypothetical) chain, perhaps `AccountData` references non-fungible assets, reputation, linked accounts or something else entirely.
-Although FRAME certainly helps to standardize chain properties, those properties can be customized to the extent that we cannot make assumptions regarding shapes of data across chains.
-Additionally, types can change upon runtime upgrades; your assumptions about the shape of a type may become invalid; to interact with these highly-dynamic on-chain environments––and to do so from a JavaScript environment––poses inherent difficulty.
+Although [FRAME](https://docs.substrate.io/reference/glossary/#frame) certainly helps to standardize chain properties, those properties can be customized to the extent that we cannot make assumptions regarding shapes of data across chains.
+Additionally, types can change upon [runtime upgrades](https://docs.substrate.io/build/upgrade-the-runtime/); your assumptions about the shape of a type may become invalid; to interact with these highly-dynamic on-chain environments––and to do so from a JavaScript environment––poses inherent difficulty.
 We JS developers must (A) think in terms of Rust data types and (B) keep a lookout for breaking changes to chain runtimes.
-This document does not provide a silver-bullet solution to this complexity.
-But it should provide the background necessary for you to address types for your specific use cases.
+This document does not provide a silver-bullet solution to this complexity, but it should provide the background necessary for you to address types for your specific use cases.

 If you just want to see how Rust types are transformed by Capi, [skip to the conversion table](#rust-⬌-typescript).